Small steps out of depression

 That usually adds shame and makes starting harder.
 Instead, ask honestly what is realistically possible today.
 Not what would look impressive to someone else.
 Not what would make you feel fully back to normal.
 Just what is genuinely manageable from where you are right now.

-Sometimes that is getting dressed.
+In some cases that is getting dressed.
 Sometimes it is opening the curtains.
 Both count.

 Start with one thing